passionateIntern/Network/README.md

 # Network Scripts
 # Repo Details
 This repo contains network scripting tools for testing and forensic purposes.
-Mainly for learning and research purposes.
+Mainly for learning 👨‍🎓 purposes.